cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 canonical format; those protocols might also have the decoders check that their input is canonical.
 Those protocols are free to define what they mean by a canonical format and what encoders and decoders are expected to do.
-This section lists some suggestions for such protocols.

-If a protocol considers "canonical" to mean that two encoder implementations starting with the same input data will produce the same CBOR output, the following four rules would suffice:
+This section defines a set of restrictions that can serve as the base of such a canonical format.

+A CBOR encoding satisfies the "core canonicalization requirements" if it satisfies the following restrictions:

-* Integers must be as small as possible.
+* Integers MUST be as short as possible.
+In particular:

-  * 0 to 23 and -1 to -24 must be expressed in the same byte as the major type;
+  * 0 to 23 and -1 to -24 MUST be expressed in the same byte as the major type;

-  * 24 to 255 and -25 to -256 must be expressed only with an
+  * 24 to 255 and -25 to -256 MUST be expressed only with an
     additional uint8_t;

-  * 256 to 65535 and -257 to -65536 must be expressed only with an
+  * 256 to 65535 and -257 to -65536 MUST be expressed only with an
     additional uint16_t;

-  * 65536 to 4294967295 and -65537 to -4294967296 must be expressed
+  * 65536 to 4294967295 and -65537 to -4294967296 MUST be expressed
     only with an additional uint32_t.

-* The expression of lengths in major types 2 through 5 must be as short as possible.
+* The expression of lengths in major types 2 through 5 MUST be as short as possible.
 The rules for these lengths follow the above rule for integers.

-* The keys in every map must be sorted lowest value to highest.
-Sorting is performed on the bytes of the representation of the key data items without paying attention to the 3/5 bit splitting for major types.
-(Note that this rule allows maps that have keys of different types, even though that is probably a bad practice that could lead to errors in some canonicalization implementations.)
-The sorting rules are:

-  * If two keys have different lengths, the shorter one sorts earlier;

-  * If two keys have the same length, the one with the lower value in (byte-wise) lexical order sorts earlier.
+* The keys in every map MUST be sorted in the bytewise lexicographic order of their canonical encodings.
+For example, the following keys are sorted correctly:

+  1. 10, encoded as 0x0a.
+  1. 100, encoded as 0x1864.
+  1. -1, encoded as 0x20.
+  1. "z", encoded as 0x617a.
+  1. "aa", encoded as 0x626161.
+  1. \[100], encoded as 0x811864.
+  1. \[-1], encoded as 0x8120.
+  1. false, encoded as 0xf4.

-* Indefinite-length items must be made into definite-length items.
+* Indefinite-length items MUST not appear.
+They can be encoded as definite-length items instead.

 If a protocol allows for IEEE floats, then additional canonicalization rules might need to be added.
 One example rule might be to have all